When it comes to LED video walls, pixel pitch is one of the most important factors to consider.

 What is pixel pitch?

-Pixel pitch describes the distance between two pixels in millimeters, sometimes called dot pitch.
+Video wall pixel pitch describes the distance between 2 pixels in millimeters, sometimes called dot pitch.

 This distance defines a lot about the appearance and performance of the LED video wall.